 – We all have unconscious biases toward people and situations that can cause us to have knee-jerk reactions; therefore, it’s imperative to always check your own behavior.

 Ensure that you’re a model of integrity within your team.
 Be a confident, assertive, and positive presence at the table.
 Avoid whining and complaining, and never participate in office gossip.

 The trick is to create a space where people can be true to themselves and true to the organization.
-It starts with open communication, clear guidelines, and a willing of each person to look within.
+It starts with open communication, clear guidelines, and a willingness of each person to look within.

 As a leader, what’s your biggest challenge when it comes to office politics?

 I help corporate teams create better, more engaged working environments.
-As an executive-coach who spent 15 years as a senior leader in Corporate America, I can help your team learn to navigate office politics, while maintaining their integrity and allegiance to their own values.
+As an executive coach who spent 15 years as a senior leader in Corporate America, I can help your team learn to navigate office politics while maintaining their integrity and allegiance to their own values.